 - Water skiing

 - Scuba diving

 - High altitude exercise

-I know that it can be a bummer but remember, that gives you a reason to go back and do those things.
+I know it can be a bummer, but remember, that gives you a reason to return and do those things.

 Tip #8: Plan for Romance

 A babymoon should be about you and your honey.
 After all, the whole point of a babymoon is to have some quality alone time together before life becomes about baby.
-Go dancing together, check out a 5-star restaurant, take a walk on the beach or a stroll throughout town, or get a couples massage.
-You can find plenty of ways to up the romance factor while on this special getaway.
+Go dancing together, check out a 5-star restaurant, walk on the beach or a stroll throughout the town, or get a couples massage.
+You can find plenty of ways to up the romance factor during this special getaway.
 Remember that it’s about the two of you celebrating this last time together as a family of two.
 So make it memorable. 🙂